-He has over 20 years of project experience, having worked with Keppel Land International Ltd for 7 years handling their local residential developments.
+He has over 20 years of project experience.
+He had also worked in Keppel Land International Ltd handling project management for their local residential developments

 Mr Ho holds a Master in Business Administration from the University of Leeds (UK) and a Bachelor of Engineering (Civil & Structural) from the National University of Singapore.